$359,034Average Value$295Average Price per Sq Ft64Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Fort Walton Beach, FL sell after 61 days on the market compared to the national average of 50 days.
-The median sale price for homes in Fort Walton Beach, FL over the last 12 months is $350,000, consistent with the median home sale price over the previous 12 months.
+On average, homes in Fort Walton Beach, FL sell after 58 days on the market compared to the national average of 70 days.
+The median sale price for homes in Fort Walton Beach, FL over the last 12 months is $300,000, down 12% from the median home sale price over the previous 12 months.

-You'll have to see it for yourself!
-Somerset Oceanside Apartments is that special place you've been looking for!
-Picture yourself relaxing on our beautiful white sandy beaches along the Gulf of America, watching the sunset on our private boardwalk or swimming in our crystal clear pool.
+PRIVATE BOARDWALK TO THE GULF!
+You'll have to see it for yourself.
+Somerset Oceanside Apartments is that beach community you've been looking for.
+Picture yourself relaxing on our beautiful white sandy beaches along the Gulf, watching the sunset on our private boardwalk or swimming in our crystal clear pool.
 We are a well maintained and beautiful property located on Okaloosa Island.
-We are a highly desired community,
+Somerset

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.